What is so special about analogue simulations?: Discussion

-Insofar as it treats the confirmation as distinctively analogical, the materialist account does not have the same unwelcome implication as DHTW’s account\footnote{It is a familiar issue with Bayesian modeling that adding or subtracting ‘nodes’ changes a model’s verdicts.
-(The same is true for network models for singular causation; cf. Hall 2007).
-DHTW’s recommendation follows from assuming that confirmation from analogue simulation goes via the isomorphism at the level of models.}.
-According to the Bayesian model above, $X$ (and, by transitivity, $T$) is more confirmed by E the larger $\P(E\ | \ X)$ is than $\P(E \ | \ \lnot X)$.
-We can interpret this by appealing to standard criteria for when the conclusion of an analogical argument is strengthened (cf. Hesse 1963; Wylie 1985; Currie 2016).
-One way is by increasing what one might call the ‘severity of the test’: we learn more the closer the conditions of the source are to the target’s.
-This is clear if one considers everyday examples: we are more confident that a given drug will be effective on humans after testing it on mice than after testing it on lizards.
-Similarly, if dumb holes come closer to replicating the alleged conditions of the Hawking radiation process then $\P(E \ | \ X) - \P(E \ |\ \lnot X)$ will be comparably larger, meaning there will be more confirmation.
-Such a condition would occur if, for instance, we were able to measure a spontaneous radiation effect due to quantum fluctuations, as alleged by Steinhauer (2016) based on the consistency of driven oscillation experiments with numerical simulations.
+Insofar as it treats analogue simulations as continuous with the methodology of material analogical inference, the proposed analysis does not have the same implication.
+According to conditions C1-C3 above, $B$ (and, by transitivity, $T$) is more confirmed by E the larger $\P(E \,| \,B)$ is than $\P(E \,| \, \neg B)$.
+This can be interpreted by appealing to standard criteria for when the conclusion of an inference from material analogy is strengthened (cf. Hesse 1963; Wylie 1985).
+One is by increasing what one might call the ‘severity of the test’: we learn more the closer the conditions of the source are to those of the target system.
+This is obvious if one considers everyday examples: we are more confident that a given drug will be effective on humans after testing it on mice than on lizards.
+Similarly, if dumb holes come closer to replicating the alleged conditions of Hawking radiation, then $\P(E \,|\, B)- \P(E \,| \,\neg B)$ will be comparably larger, resulting in stronger confirmation.